Vidvox/docs.isf.video/docs/quickstart.md

 You can create ISF compositions using a variety of different tools:
 - There is a free [ISF Editor online](http://interactiveshaderformat.com).
-- There is a free [ISF Editor for Mac](https://isf.vidvox.net/desktop-editor/).
+- There is a free [ISF Editor for Mac and Windows](https://isf.vidvox.net/desktop-editor/).
 - You can use any standard text editor.
 If you are using an app like TextEdit, make sure to use the "Make Plain Text" option from the "Format" menu.
 - Additional discussion about development tools can be found in the [ISF Primer chapter on creating ISF Compositions](primer_chapter_3).